idec-teams/2025_Evolution_Suisse_2025/docs/documentation/notebook.md

 ## June

-+ Cloning most level 1 plasmids: bRNA, targets etc
++ Cloning most level 1 plasmids
++ Cloning optimisation for golden gate
++ Creation of promoter and RBS libraries for the genes required for the plasmid based EcORep system
++ Design of the fluorescence based bridge recombinase efficiency assay
++ Design of the DML library of IS622 variants

 ## July